xylusthemes/xt-facebook-events/README.txt

 5. Facebook Events with 2 column layout.
 6. Facebook Events with 3 column layout.
 7. WP widget for display Facebook's Embeddable page widget.
-8. Facebook's Embeddable page widget.
-9. Settings
+8. Settings.

 == Installation ==

 = This plugin can be installed directly from your site. =

 1. Log in and navigate to Plugins & Add New.
-2. Type "XT Facebook Events" into the Search input and click the "Search" button.
+2. Type "XT Widget for Facebook Events" into the Search input and click the "Search" button.
-3. Locate the "XT Facebook Events" in the list of search results and click "Install Now".
+3. Locate the "XT Widget for Facebook Events" in the list of search results and click "Install Now".
 4. Click the "Activate Plugin" link at the bottom of the install screen.

 = It can also be installed manually. =

-1. Download the "XT Facebook Events" plugin from WordPress.org.
+1. Download the "XT Widget for Facebook Events" plugin from WordPress.org.
 2. Unzip the package and move to your plugins directory.
 3. Log into WordPress and navigate to the "Plugins" screen.
 4. Locate "XT Facebook Events" in the list and click the "Activate" link.